-Launched in 2018, Cryptocurrency exchange Bitop is registered in Singapore.
+Bitop is a cryptocurrency exchange registered in Singapore.
 It also has offices in the United States, Hong Kong and Taiwan.
+It has been active since 2018.
 Bitop has secured MSB (Money Services Business) licensing in the US and is currently seeking MSB licensing approval in Canada.
 In June 2021, Bitop acquired the spot and derivatives trading crypto-asset exchange — Bifa.

 Bitop exchange offers digital assets and derivatives trading services.
 A derivative is an instrument that is priced based on the value of an underlying asset.
 This asset could be stocks, bonds and other interest-bearing securities, commodities etc. However, when talking about the digital asset domain, derivatives rely on the price of their underlying cryptocurrency.
 You can engage in derivatives trading connected to Bitcoin, Ethereum, Litecoin, Ripple, Binance Coin and Bitcoin Cash here.

 Additionally, this platform also supports spot trading.
 So, if this is your preferred mode of trading, this platform can still be for you.